ReeceRose/next.js-template/README.md

  - In packages.json, replace 'nextjs-template' with your projects name
  - In your IDE/text editor, search for 'CHANGE ME' and update/remove it accordingly
  - Copy .env.example to .env.local and set 'SITE_URL' equal to 'http://localhost:3000' for development

+ *Note, there are a lot of images under the public folder that will eventually need to be replaced (currently all Next.js logos).
+These files are used for metadata and SEO, so they should all be individually replaced and not just deleted*

 ### Run
 Finally, we can run the project and start coding